TranChucThien/TranChucThien/README.md

 ## DevOps/SRE

 Welcome to my GitHub profile!
 I am a senior student majoring in Computer Networks and Data Communications at the University of
-Information Technology - VNUHCM, I am focusing on networking, containerization, CI/CD pipelines, cloud technologies, automations, and monitoring systems.
+Information Technology - VNUHCM.
+I am focusing on networking, containerization, CI/CD pipelines, cloud technologies, automations, and monitoring systems.

 ### 🔧 Technologies and Tools